- Popular Searches

 University Choir

-University Choir is a select ensemble open to any student, faculty, staff, or community member.
-The choir prepares two concerts annually and sings in campus programs such as the Festival of Christmas Joy, Lessons & Carols, Homecoming, and Commencement.
-The choir occasionally represents Johnson University at select events, conferences, and local churches.
-University Choir sings a wide variety of collegiate and sacred music that reflects the diverse musical nature of the ensemble.
+University Choir is a select ensemble open to any student, faculty, staff, or community member by interview and/or audition.
+The ensemble represents the University in local public relations programs, local churches, conferences, and campus events. .
+The choir sings a wide variety of collegiate and sacred music that reflects the diverse musical nature of the ensemble.

 Vox Royale